Saran-nns/sorn/paper/paper.md

 ### Inhibitory Spike Timing Dependent Plasticity

-iSTDP is responisble for controlling the synaptic strenghts from Inhibitory to Excitatory network.
+iSTDP is responsible for controlling synaptic strengths from the inhibitory to the excitatory network.

 \begin{equation}
 \label{istdp}